najamelan/futures_ringbuf/README.md

 when `T` is u8.
 You can now call `split` provided by `AsyncRead` and treat them as both ends of a network connection.

 The reader will return `Poll::Pending` when the buffer is empty, and the writer when the buffer is full.
-They will wake eachother up when new data/space is available.
+They will wake each other up when new data/space is available.

 If you want to play with `std::io::Read`/`std::io::Write`, check out the `ringbuf` crate directly, as it's `Producer` and `Consumer` types implement these traits, so I didn't include them here.